xHellcat92x/NO-WeaponBrevityCodesHUD/README.md

 # NO-WeaponBrevityCodesHUD
-Mod for Nuclear Option - Displays selected weapon and brevity code on the HUD.
+Mod for Nuclear Option - Displays selected weapons and brevity codes on the HUD.

 Brevity Codes: